ayrus144/sam_annotator/README.md

 where:

 - `id` field must coincide with number keys on keyboard, so start with 1 (not 0).
 Any number of classes allowed, but only first 9 have their shortcuts.
-- `name` field is arbitrary and used only for dispaly in GUI
+- `name` field is arbitrary and used only for display in GUI
 - `color` field specifies the color this class would be displayed in GUI and encoded in output label `.jpg`

 **Note:**
 - Specify path to your `data` inside `config.toml`.
 - Image files can have arbitrary names, but should resemble labels and sam names + only `.jpg` format is supported.
+- Path to SAM weights is already specified in `config.toml`.

 ## Shortcuts